-Personnel Services increased primarily due to normal step increases and related fringe benefit increases.
+Personnel Services decreased primarily due to 1.10 FTE reallocation to the IT Operations Program, with offsetting increases for normal step and related fringe benefit increases.

-The Technology Solutions budget has an overall increase of 24.9% due to the Information Technology Department's Microsoft 365 costs for Technology Solutions staff, and a a portion of cloud storage fees and countywide enterprise agreement fees transitioning directly to the IT Department, Technology Solutions budget.
+Materials and Services increased due to the IT department's Microsoft 365 costs, a portion of cloud storage fees and countywide enterprise agreement fees transitioning directly to the IT Department's Technology Solutions Program budget.